 Cons of Sceptre

-- Poor picture quality when using Wi-Fi with HDTV
+- The poor picture quality when using Wi-Fi with HDTV

-- Picture change randomly when cable/satellite box gets interrupted
+- The pictures change randomly when the cable/satellite box gets interrupted

 - Can’t control the brightness if using HDTV